Vytautas Landsbergis: Recognition as the head of state of Lithuania

 The question of whether V. Landsbergis should be officially acknowledged as the head of state of Lithuania from 1990 to 1992 has been polarising the Lithuanian public for many years.
 On 25 June 2022, the Lithuanian Seimas officially approved the bill regarding V. Landsbergis' recognition as the head of state.
 "The bill is a symbol of respect and acknowledgement of a person who played a significant role in Lithuania’s history," the Speaker of Seimas, V. Čmilytė-Nielsen, said.
 The opposition claimed that such a step was a "falsification of history" as the Provisional Constitution along with other historical records state that "[t]he functions of the head of state during the transitional period remain with the collegial Parliament body—the Presidium of the Supreme Council of Lithuania."
 The latter was a collective political entity consisting of 11 deputies possessing equal powers, which was disbanded on 22 November 1992, when the current Constitution of Lithuania was adopted.
 The decision made by Seimas proved to be unpopular among the public.
-According to one survey done by Lietuvos rytas, 68% of respondents disagree with such an initiative with 42% of them believing that it is baseless and 26% doubting its validity.
+According to one survey done by Lietuvos rytas, 68% of respondents disagree with such an initiative, with 42% of them believing that it is baseless and 26% doubting its validity.
 On 30 June 2022, Vytautas Landsbergis was officially recognized as the first post-soviet Lithuania's head of state.
 "Should I be congratulated?
 I don't know...
 Lithuania is the one that should be congratulated more as it is finally on a par with Estonia.
 Estonia has already sorted it out in a way that Arnold Rüütel was President since March of 1990," V. Landsbergis commented.
 The opposition threatened to renounce Landsbergis' status as the head of state in the next parliamentary elections.

+Health

+In September 2025, Landsbergis was hospitalized in Vilnius, Lithuania for "heart problems".